Roth IRAs: What They Are and How They Work

 (Image credit: Getty Images)

 Roth IRAs are individual retirement accounts (IRAs) that allow workers to save money for retirement using after-tax dollars.
-This means taxes are paid on the contributions before they are placed in the account.
-As a result, the funds are allowed to grow tax-free over time so that they can be withdrawn later on a tax-free basis.
-This tax strategy has made Roth IRAs a workhorse in modern retirement plans, especially for young savers.
+This means taxes are paid on the contributions before they are added to the account.
+As a result, the funds are allowed to grow tax-free over time, enabling them to be withdrawn tax-free in the future.
+This tax strategy has made Roth IRAs a workhorse in modern retirement plans, especially for young savers, and surprisingly for baby boomers, as well.

-A Roth IRA differs from a traditional IRA in terms of the treatment of taxes.
+A Roth IRA differs from a traditional IRA in terms of how taxes are treated.
 Taxes are paid before contributions are made to a Roth, but they're paid on a traditional IRA when the money is withdrawn.
 A Roth and traditional IRA also have different withdrawal requirements, rules for accessing the account, and other distinctions.
-In general, Roths are more flexible and offer advantages that have made them a popular option for investors.
+In general, Roths are more flexible and offer advantages that have made them an increasingly popular option for investors.

 Be a smarter, better informed investor.